Plogging: what is it, and where can you do it in London?

 Not only is it free to sign up to a plog, you also get all of the requisite kit when you do: rubbish bags, gloves, litter pickers, a Plogolution T-shirt and a reusable metal water bottle.
 Interested schoolkids and teachers can also get in touch with Plogolution to start up a school plogging club (you can then upload all of your stats to their website).
 Register with Keep Britain Tidy and your local council for up-to-date information on local plogs happening near you.

-I'm desperate to try it - where are the upcoming summer 2019 plogs I can join?
+I'm desperate to try it - where are the upcoming 2020 plogs I can join?

 Plogolution sets up 5k plogging runs and 2k plogging walks to suit anyone and everyone, and there are quite a few coming up this winter (in London and beyond) that you can still register for: